gituser450/ultrapoint-wallet-nodejs/README.md

-# ultrapoint-nodejs
+# ultrapoint-wallet-nodejs

-A Node.js wallet manager for interacting with Ultrapoint's simplewallet over JSON-RPC.
+A Node.js wallet manager for interacting with `ultrapoint-wallet-rpc` over JSON-RPC.

 For more information about Ultrapoint, visit: https://ultrapoint.org